minzhang-psy/Demographics/README.md

 ---

 # Stand Alone Application
 If a stand alone application is needed (without open python), run folloing code in terminal.
 This will create a folder with all the needed moudle, so that the script could be run without openning python editor.
-Or you can simply download the Demographic folder.
+Or you can simply download the [Demographic] (Demographics) folder.
+In the new folder created by this code, there is a [application with exec icon] (Demographics/Demographics) which is the stand Alone Application you will be use.
 ```
 install this project using PyPI
 $ pip install auto-py-to-exe